dpeerlab/picasso/docs/installation.rst

    pip install picasso-phylo

-For conda users:
+The package is not (yet) available on conda-forge due to some dependency issues.
+To use it in a conda or mamba environment, please install via pip inside your environment:

 .. code-block:: bash

+   conda create -n picasso_env python=3.10
+   conda activate picasso_env
-   conda install -c conda-forge picasso-phylo
+   pip install picasso-phylo

 System Requirements
 -------------------